Forest with trees

 • helmet with 3/4 point chinstrap.
 Chinstrap must be closed.

-• high visibility clothing EN 20471-2 (when moving around outside or in production areas)
+• high visibility clothing EN 20471-2 outdoors and in production areas.

 When handling chemicals, chemical pipelines and chemical equipment, a full protective mask must be worn and the instructions of the safety data sheet must be adhered to.
 This is required also when unloading or loading vehicles.